NazaGonella/nazagonella.github.io/posts/setting-up-a-simple-blog-my-handmade-static-site-generator/setting-up-a-simple-blog-my-handmade-static-site-generator.md

 ---

 And there it is, a simple framework for my use case.
 Every time I want to write about a new topic, I run `create-post.py` and start writing right away.
 Once I'm done, I simply save and check the browser.
 If I'm happy with the result, I commit, push to origin and then run `deploy.sh`.
 And just like that a new entry is added to the blog.

+Initially, I wasn't familiar with the concept of static site generators.
+I've seen recommendations of tools like [Jekyll](https://jekyllrb.com/) or [Hugo](https://gohugo.io/) for easily creating personal websites, but I felt they were more than what I needed at the moment[^3].
+I also liked the idea of creating a basic blog framework.
+What I ended up with was a custom static site generator.

 Now it's a matter of time to see how well this framework holds up for me.

 [^1]: This stage took some time, tinkering with this kind of stuff can become dangerously addictive.
 [^2]: It would make more sense for the date to be the day it's published.
+[^3]: Reading Fabien Sanglard's post [All you may need is HTML](https://fabiensanglard.net/html/index.html) may have had an effect on this decision.